 You can find a ton of pictures on our SmugMug site.

-For keeping track of things and keeping myself productive I use a combination of emacs org-mode, FogBugz, Beeminder, TagTime, anki, Trello, and LeechBlock.
-I’ve been influenced in my thinking and practice by Deep Work by Cal Newport, Getting Things Done by David Allen, and Mark Forster’s Final Version system.
+For keeping track of things and keeping myself productive I use a combination of emacs org-mode, FogBugz, Beeminder, TagTime, Clockwork Tomato, anki, Trello, and LeechBlock.
+I’ve been particularly influenced in my thinking and practice by Cal Newport’s Deep Work, David Allen’s Getting Things Done, and Mark Forster’s Final Version system.
 All highly recommended if you’re looking for ways to become more organized and productive (and especially if, like me, being organized and productive is not your natural tendency).

 My Erdős number is at most 4: